Monday, February 23, 2026

 Leaves at Sundown

-those seductive leaves which
+throats under those seductive

-hum with autumn’s blush
+leaves which hum with autumn’s blush,

-in wine-rich joys, soaring off
+rich in sauvignon joys, soaring off

 never to fall again onto